Follow us

 Itinerary

-We begin our day in the early morning for a picturesque descent along the Bérard torrent.
-Once we reach the Village du Buet (1,350m), we take the trail leading to the Col des Posettes (1,997m).
-From this point, the panorama of the majestic Mont Blanc massif and the Tour glacier unfolds before us in all its splendor.
-The descent then takes us through the Ardoisières towards the charming village of Le Tour (1,450m), where we spend the night.
-Luggage access.
+We start our day early in the morning by descending to the Village du Buet (4429ft).
+From there, we take the path leading to the Col des Posettes (6551ft).
+From this point, the panorama of the majestic Mont Blanc massif and the Tour glacier is offered to us in all its splendor.
+The descent is then made by the Ardoisières towards the charming village of Le Tour (4757ft), where we spend the night.
+Access to the luggage

 Le Tour - Refuge Albert 1er

 This morning, we meet the guides who will accompany us for the next two days.
-After taking the ski lifts to the Col du Balme, we begin the ascent to Refuge Albert 1er (2,704m), located on the edge of the Glacier du Tour.
-In the afternoon, we step onto the glacier to familiarize ourselves with the use of crampons, ice axes, and ropes.
-This day promises total immersion in essential preparations, adding a practical and secure dimension to our mountain adventure.
+After taking the ski lifts to the Col du Balme, we begin the climb to the Albert 1er refuge (8871ft) located on the edge of the Tour glacier.
+In the afternoon, we set foot on the glacier to familiarize ourselves with the use of crampons, ice axe and rope.
+This day promises a total immersion in the essential preparations, adding a practical and safe dimension to our mountain adventure.

-We set out in the dark, leaving the refuge shortly before sunrise!
-Quickly stepping onto the Glacier du Tour, we strap on our crampons.
-Ascending the glacier gently, we reach the summit of Tête Blanche (3,502m).
-After enjoying the magnificent panorama of Aiguille du Chardonnet (3,824m) and the Glacier de Trient (3,200m), we return via the same route to the refuge, where we spend the rest of the day.
+We leave the refuge with our headlamps just before sunrise!
+We quickly set foot on the Glacier du Tour and put on our crampons.
+We climb the glacier gently up to the summit of Tête Blanche (11 489ft).
+After enjoying the magnificent panorama of the Aiguille du Chardonnet (12 545ft) and the Glacier de Trient (10 498ft), we return to the refuge by the same route and then to the village of Le Tour.
+Access to the luggage.

 Return to Chamonix via Pierre à Bosson

-In the early morning, we leave the refuge, beginning our descent towards the village of Le Tour.
-Following the picturesque trail of the Petit Balcon Nord, we journey to the iconic site of Pierre à Bosson, where the Argentière Glacier stretched across its vast expanse 150 years ago, just a few steps away.
-From this vantage point, a real awareness unfolds regarding the impressive glacial melting that has split the glacier into two distinct parts over time.
-Continuing our hike, we reach Les Tines, where we opt for public transportation to return to Chamonix and the Guide Company.
-The arrival is scheduled for 4:00 PM.
+Following the picturesque Petit Balcon Nord trail, we walk to the emblematic site of Pierre à Bosson, where the Argentière glacier occupied its vast expanses 150 years ago, just a few steps away.
+From this point of view, a real awareness is raised of the impressive glacial melting that has cut the glacier into two distinct parts over time.
+Continuing our hike, we reach Les Tines, where we opt for public transport to reach Chamonix and the Compagnie des Guides.
+The return is scheduled for 4:00 p.m.

 Booking